peterhinch/micropython-font-to-py/FONT_TO_PY.md

 # Usage

 `font_to_py.py` is a command line utility written in Python 3.
 It is run on a PC.
-It takes as input a font file with a `ttf` or `otf` extension and a required height in pixels and outputs a Python 3 source file.
+It takes as input a font file with a `ttf`, `otf`, or `bdf` extension and a required height in pixels (for bitmap `bdf` fonts, height can be automatically determined) and outputs a Python 3 source file.
 The pixel layout is determined by command arguments.
 By default fonts are stored in variable pitch form.
 This may be overidden by a command line argument.